statsig-io/launchDarkly_migration_script_template/README.md

 - `migration_status`: The status of the migration for each flag.
 - `ld_flag_name`: The name of the flag in LaunchDarkly.
+- `ld_project`: The name of the project the feature flag came from in LaunchDarkly
 - `statsig_gate_name`: The name of the gate in Statsig.
 - `ld_url`: The URL to the flag in LaunchDarkly.
 - `statsig_url`: The URL to the gate in Statsig.